sandhunter66/loopify/loopify-integration/readme.txt

 == Frequently Asked Questions ==

-= Do I need a Loopify account? =
+= Do I need a Loopiify account? =

-Yes, you need an active Loopify account to use this plugin.
-Visit loopify.com to sign up.
+Yes, you need an active Loopiify account to use this plugin.
+Visit loopiify.netlify.app to sign up.

 = How often does it sync data? =